zinuok/Xavier_NX/README.md

 ## 1. OpenCV (ver.
 3.4.1) install
 from [engcang](https://github.com/engcang/vins-application#-opencv-with-cuda--necessary-for-gpu-version-1)
++ if you build OpenCV manually, you have to do some fix.
+Please follow the steps from [here]https://github.com/engcang/vins-application#-opencv-with-cuda--necessary-for-gpu-version-1
 + for AGX Xavier and Xavier NX, CUDA_ARCH_BIN = 7.2
 + when patch using **test.patch**
 ```